 In this case, we have one output commit per input commit on

 images.
-However, this might get more complicated for pipelines with multiple branches, multiple input atoms, etc. To confirm which commits correspond to which outputs, we can use
+However, this might get more complicated for pipelines with multiple branches, multiple PFS inputs, etc. To confirm which commits correspond to which outputs, we can use

 flush-commit.
 In particular, we can call

 flush-commit on any one of our commits into

 images to see which output came from this particular commit:

 $ pachctl flush-commit images/a9678d2a439648c59636688945f3c6b5 REPO ID PARENT STARTED DURATION SIZE edges 026536b547a44a8daa2db9d25bf88b79 754542b89c1c47a5b657e60381c06c71 3 minutes ago Less than a second 133.6 KiB

 In addition to getting data out of Pachyderm with

 egress allows you to push the results of a Pipeline to an external data store such as S3, Google Cloud Storage or Azure Blob Storage.
 Data will be pushed after the user code has finished running but before the job is marked as successful.